lxs602/Chinese-Mandarin-Dictionaries/README.md

 Example: 𫜷|2b737, missing from the font on the left, and displayed only by the SVG picture on the right.
 ![image](https://user-images.githubusercontent.com/44102215/152025899-051f078c-9367-4626-bc31-2d5e00da3c7a.png)

-Acknowledgements 鳴謝 / 鸣谢<br>
+<b>Acknowledgements 鳴謝 / 鸣谢</b><br>
-Unicode code point to character look-up performed using: https://r12a.github.io/app-conversion/<br><br>
+Unicode code point to character look-up performed using: https://r12a.github.io/app-conversion/<br>
 <br><b>Licences 許可證 / 许可证</b>
 <br>Unihan:<br><a href=https://github.com/lxs602/Chinese-Mandarin-Dictionaries/blob/main/%E7%B5%B1%E4%B8%80%E6%BC%A2%E5%AD%97%E5%85%B8%20Unihan%20character%20dictionary/License.html>Unicode licence<a/>, Unicode and the Unicode Logo are registered trademarks of Unicode, Inc. in the U.S. and other countries.
 <br><br>Glyphwiki:<br> <a href=http://en.glyphwiki.org/wiki/GlyphWiki:License>freely available</a><br><br>